yorkbill/get-support/assign-user-access-cases.md

 | Administrator | View, search, create, and update cases; manage support center roles for other users |
 {: caption="Table 1.
 Roles and actions for the Support Center service" caption-side="top"}

-By default, users with a Support Center service role can access only support cases that they are assigned to unless one of the following conditions is met:
+By default, users with a Support Center service role can access support cases that they are assigned to unless one of the following conditions is met:

 * User list visibility is set to Unrestricted view by the account owner.
 * The user is assigned a user management account management service role.